 The brunette could see what could happen next and already came prepared.
 Taking a pair of earplugs out of her pocket, Sarah placed them in the blonde's ears before she could make a move to stand.

 Christine paused, falling out of the trance, the music not echoing so strongly in her head.
-She felt the earplugs, gestering to them at Sarah, the latter nodding.
+She felt the earplugs, gesturing to them at Sarah, the latter nodding.

-"Sorry," She mouthed, as Christine slumped further in her seat embarassed that she let it happen again.
+"Sorry," She mouthed, as Christine slumped further in her seat embarrassed that she let it happen again.
 She'd thought it stopped.

-Albeit muffled by the arplugs, the music still leaked through, but dampered enough for the blonde soprano to stay coherent.
+Albeit muffled by the earplugs, the music still leaked through, but dampered enough for the blonde soprano to stay coherent.